EvictionLab/eviction-lab-website/content/weekly-reports/cincinnati-oh.md

 title: Cincinnati, OH | Weekly Eviction Reports | Eviction Lab
 h1: Cincinnati, Ohio
 slug: cincinnati-oh
-date: 2020-05-20T00:00:00.000Z
+date: 2020-06-03T00:00:00.000Z
 ---

 {{% report_intro id="31069" data="/uploads/table.csv" %}}

-The state of Ohio has not put a general eviction moratorium in place, but courts in Hamilton County (Cincinnati) have suspended proceedings between March 19th and June 1st.
-Eviction filings are still being accepted, but have fallen in Cincinnati since mid-March.
-Compared to equivalent periods in previous years (2012–2016), eviction filings were down 75% in April and are well below average in May.
+The state of Ohio did not put a general eviction moratorium in place, but courts in Hamilton County (Cincinnati) suspended proceedings between March 19th and June 1st.
+Eviction filings were accepted throughout this period, but fall since mid-March.
+Compared to equivalent periods in previous years (2012–2016), eviction filings were down 75% in April and 70% in May.

 More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

 {{%/ report_intro %}}